zburdette/AcademicWebsite/content/authors/admin/_index.md

   url: "https://ssp.mit.edu/about/mission"

 # Short bio (displayed in user profile at end of posts)
-bio: Zachary Burdette is a PhD student working on international security and quantitative methods at MIT.
+bio: Zachary Burdette is a PhD student in international security and quantitative methods at MIT.

 interests:
 - International Security